007: First Light – Trailer Reaction

 Conclusion

-The interesting part about my time with Mafia 3 is I was completely sick of open world games when I started.
+The interesting part about my time with Mafia III is I was completely sick of open world games when I started.
 I was sick of the endless stream of side missions, the “revealing” of the world through climbing towers, the largely meandering story that can sometimes come with having a sandbox as big as it can be.

-I had been wanting a more refined experience and Mafia 3 delivered.
+I had been wanting a more refined experience and Mafia III delivered.
 That’s what sets it apart from its contemporaries; GTA has the bustling modern metropolis filled to the brim, AC has the historical fiction, Fallout has the nuclear dys/utopia, and The Witcher/Skyrim have the magical fantasy.
 The Mafia series works because it has a focused central story that fires straight as an arrow carving out its niche in the market.

 Photo Banner Source: wccftech.com